 timepieces are still used by railroad employees and have proven their rugged reliability through countless years of service.

 In the 1980s, Ingersoll introduced a line of watches for women that would be sold at a lower price than its traditional men’s watches.
 The 1883 line was an instant success and is still being produced today.
-By the beginning of the new millennium, the American watch maker had almost 30 different models to choose from.
+By the beginning of the new millennium, the American watchmaker had almost 30 different models to choose from.

 Ingersoll watches are no longer made available to civilians and are exclusively marketed to individuals who wear uniforms or government agencies that provide workers with uniformed attire.
-They feature durable cases made out of steel, ABS, titanium or solid gold depending on model, as well as sapphire crystals (the hardest scratch resistant material on earth), Swiss or Japanese automatic movement, and a wide range of styles in both the men’s and women’s lines.
+They feature durable cases made out of steel, ABS, titanium, or solid gold depending on the model, as well as sapphire crystals (the hardest scratch resistant material on earth), Swiss or Japanese automatic movement, and a wide range of styles in both the men’s and women’s lines.

 One well-known Ingersoll watch model is the Civil War collection, which features timepieces whose cases are made out of solid gold.
 They also have their version of the famous “tank watch”, called the T-Series, which was first designed for use by pilots during World War II.
-The most popular line is known as the Railway series and includes watches based on the military designs.
+The most popular line is known as the Railway series and includes watches based on military designs.